Art Tatum: 1938–1949

 Aided by name recognition from his record sales and reduced entertainer availability because of the World War II draft, Tatum began to play in more formal jazz concert settings in 1944, appearing at concert halls in towns and universities all around the United States.
 The venues were much larger than jazz clubs – some had capacities in excess of 3,000 people – allowing Tatum to earn more money for much less work.
 Despite the more formal concert settings, Tatum preferred not to adhere to a set program of pieces for these performances.

-He recorded with the Barney Bigard Sextet and cut nine solo tracks in 1945.
+Tatum recorded with the Barney Bigard Sextet and cut nine solo tracks in 1945.
+In October 1945, he recorded six tracks for V-Disc, which were not intended for commercial use but were for American troops abroad.
+Tatum introduced one of the pieces with these words: "Hello, fellows, this is Art Tatum.
+I've made a few records here for you on V-Disc, a few tunes that I'm sure that you'll enjoy—I don't know about the piano playing, you might enjoy the tunes themselves.
+I'm here in New York, and I thought maybe you'd like to hear a few of these tunes.
+There's very little I can say—I'd like to see all of you back as soon as you possibly can.
+So, any chance I can do any more, plenty more for you, I'd be glad to do it."

 A fellow pianist from the years after World War II estimated that Tatum routinely drank two quarts (1.9 L) of whiskey and a case of beer over the course of 24 hours.
 (Note: A "case" of beer often refers to 24 beers, but there is not an official standard.)
 Almost all reports are that such drinking did not hinder his playing.
-Rather than being deliberately or uncontrollably self-destructive, this habit was probably a product of his being careless about his health, a not uncommon characteristic of jazz musicians, and his enthusiasm for life.
+A 1995 biography proposes that this habit, rather than being deliberately or uncontrollably self-destructive, was a product of his being careless about his health and of his enthusiasm for life.

+Performances at concert settings continued in the second half of the 1940s, including participation in the second Esquire Jazz Concert at the Philharmonic Auditorium of Los Angeles in January 1945.
+Like the inaugural event, this concert served as a benefit for American troops.
+At that event, Duke Ellington presented the "Esky" trophy to Tatum, with the words: "he is one of the greatest things that ever happened to jazz."
+He also participated in the Norman Granz–produced Jazz at the Philharmonic events.